Who am I?

 I started painting models when I was about 10.
 My father is an avid model train enthusiast, and I enjoyed helping him build trains and layouts.
 He got me a few model car kits, and I was hooked.
 Not long after that, I decided I was tired of working on models just to put them on a shelf.

 I took advantage of Bartertown, and started trading my 40k for Warmachine.
-My first Faction was Khador, which I then traded for Protectorate, Which I traded for Circle, which I traded for Legion, which I parted out for several factions, which… yeah.
+My first Faction was Khador, which I then traded for Protectorate, which I traded for Circle, which I traded for Legion, which I parted out for several factions, which… yeah.
 I suffer horribly from Faction A.D.D., but I’ve found a solution for that.

-About 5 months ago, I became a Press Ganger, a volunteer for Privateer Press.
+In 2011, I became a Press Ganger, a volunteer for Privateer Press.
 I run events at my local game store, the Game Parlor in Chantilly, VA.
 Because of this, I no longer have the time or ability to flip armies every few months.
 I need to maintain consistency, as well as hold onto several starter boxes for running demos of the game to potential new players.
 With that in mind, I’ve selected a 35-50 point list for just about each faction, and I’ve pared down my collection of pewter to just the models needed for those lists.
 It’s a struggle not to buy the new shiney, but it’s nice to have goals that are actually achievable.